 Normally, to make a very flavorful chick soup, it could take hours to cook the chicken, skim the foam on the top of the water, and take the meat off the bones.
 Thankfully, grocery stores are offering so many time-saving products that will help you get the full flavor of the chicken soup in under half an hour.

 Chicken Soup for Sickness

 This is just so tasty.
 When someone is sick, this is a go-to recipe.
 This is also a very warming soup to make for the cold winter months in Wisconsin.
 Even when I am sick, I can have the energy to whip up this chicken noodle soup.

 Chicken Noodle Soup in a Snap

-- 1 medium onion diced
+- 1 Medium Onion diced

-- 4 lbs. carrots diced
+- 4 Medium Carrots diced

-- 4 ribs celery diced
+- 4 Ribs Celery diced

-- 1/4 Tsp pepper
+- 1/4 Teaspoon Pepper

-- water enough to fill kettle
+- 6 Cups Hot Water enough to fill kettle

-- 1 rotisserie chicken cut up plus the juices
+- 1 Rotisserie Chicken cut up plus the juices

 - I put in some of the softer skin pieces too as it gives the soup even more flavor.
 Add this to the kettle.
 Add the juice from the chicken container…pour it right into the kettle with the vegetables.